SamStudio8/samstudio8.github.io.off/_posts/2015-04-24-trembling.md

 title: "TrEMBLing"
 ---

-Something appears to amiss with **TrEMBL**, millions of sequences are "missing".
+Something appears amiss with **TrEMBL**, millions of sequences are "missing".
 Where did they go?

 At the end of last month, to build a database of bacterial sequences with known hydrolase activity[^1], I extracted around 2.9 million sequences from **UniProtKB/TrEMBL**; a popular database which contains sequences that are have